 Knowing how much a repair will cost can help you decide whether to repair or replace your dishwasher when it breaks down.
 The most accurate way to determine repair cost is to have a service technician visit your home, diagnose the dishwasher and give you an estimate of the repair.
 You’ll typically have to pay the repair tech a service fee of $130 to $150 to diagnose the dishwasher and give you the estimate of the repair.

 If the repair estimate is less than $300 for labor plus replacement parts, then you’re likely better off making the repair.

 If the repair is over $300, then you’ll likely need to consider your dishwasher’s age and replacement cost when making your repair/replace decision.

 How Long Will My Dishwasher Last?

-Knowing how long to expect your dishwasher will last can help you make a repair/replace decision.
+Knowing how long to expect your dishwasher to last can help you make a repair/replace decision.

-Your dishwasher will also last longer if you seldom use it.
-If you’re one who prefers washing dishes by hand in the kitchen sink, then your dishwasher can last up to 20 years or more.
+Your dishwasher, even an older model, will also last longer if you seldom use it.
+If you’re one who prefers washing dishes by hand, you dishwasher can last up to 20 years.

 How Much Does a New Dishwasher Cost?

 The average cost of a new dishwasher is between $400 and $700.
 You can get a basic model for as low as $300 but you’ll likely need to raise your voice to be heard above dishwasher noise when it’s running.
 Consider dishwasher noise level when looking at new models.
 If you’re replacing a high-end model, you may have to spend more than $1500.